 An incidence-based case fatality rate for a specific cohort of newly diagnosed breast cancer patients equals the ratio of the number of deaths occurring for this cohort up to 10 years beyond their diagnosis and the total number of person-years lived by this cohort up to 10 years beyond their diagnosis (Supplementary Appendix, Section A).
-We calculated incidence-based case fatality rates by age group at diagnosis (40-44 to 100+ years), year of diagnosis (1975-2002), tumor size (<1cm, 1-2cm, 2-3cm, 3-5cm, ≥5cm), and cause of death (breast cancer and competing causes of death).
+We calculated incidence-based case fatality rates by age group at diagnosis (40-44 to ≥100 years), year of diagnosis (1975-2002), tumor size (<1cm, 1-2cm, 2-3cm, 3-5cm, ≥5cm), and cause of death (breast cancer and competing causes of death).
 We also calculated the proportion of incident cancer cases by tumor size at diagnosis and year of diagnosis.

 2.2 Analytic Methods.
-For our primary analysis, we assume an overdiagnosis level of 10% for tumor sizes ≤3cm based on the results of the Malmö, Sweden randomized trial.13 Overdiagnosed cases do not contribute to the numerator of the case fatality rate because these subclinical cases would likely never lead to death from breast cancer in a patient’s lifetime nor, consequently, over the 10-year period after diagnosis.
+For our primary analysis, we assume an overdiagnosis level of 10% for tumor sizes ≤3cm based on the results of the Malmö, Sweden randomized trial.13 Overdiagnosed cases do not contribute to the numerator of the case fatality rate because these subclinical cases would likely never lead to death from breast cancer over the 10-year period after diagnosis.
 They do, however, contribute to the denominator of the case fatality rate by artificially increasing exposure and raising life expectancy.
-Thus, we adjust case fatality mortality rates for these smaller sized tumors by removing the person-years these overdiagnosed cases contributed to the denominator.
+Thus, we adjust case fatality rates for these smaller sized tumors by removing the person-years these overdiagnosed cases contributed to the denominator.
 Specifically, we multiplied the observed case fatality rate by the inverse of the complement of the overdiagnosis level.
 Overdiagnosed cases also increase the annual share of smaller sized tumors.
 We adjust the share by subtracting the overdiagnosed cases from the annual count of incident cancers and recalculating the distribution by tumor size (Supplementary Appendix, Section B).

-Using an established demographic method, we first isolate the contribution of earlier detection by creating separate life-tables for each tumor size and for each year based on all-cause mortality.11,12,14 A life-table estimates life expectancy as a function of case fatality rates and accounts for the age distribution of the population by transforming these rates into probabilities of survival.15 Overall life expectancy equals the weighted sum of tumor size-specific life expectancies, where the weights correspond to the annual share of each tumor size.
+Using an established demographic method, we first isolate the contribution of earlier detection by creating separate life-tables for each tumor size and year based on all-cause mortality.11,12,14 A life-table estimates life expectancy as a function of case fatality rates and accounts for the age distribution of the population by transforming these rates into probabilities of survival.15 Overall life expectancy equals the weighted sum of tumor size-specific life expectancies, where the weights equal the annual share of each tumor size.
 The change in overall life expectancy over time is a function of the change in tumor size-specific case fatality rates and the change in the share of tumor sizes.
 Second, we isolate the contribution of advancements in breast cancer treatment and advancements in the treatment of other diseases by creating separate life-tables for each tumor size and for each year based only on case fatality rates from breast cancer and only on case fatality rates from competing causes of death.
 We schematically represent our approach and describe it mathematically in Supplementary Appendix Sections D-G.

 The shift toward smaller sized tumors at diagnosis occurs when incidence rates for smaller sized tumors increase more over time than the incidence rates of larger sized tumors.
 Growth of the share of smaller sized tumors implies an increase in their contribution to gains in life expectancy, while shrinkage of the share of larger sized tumors implies a decrease in their contribution.